 If you are contacted via phone or email by someone claiming to be from the IRS, be on high alert.
 Criminal can impersonate the IRS or other organizations in order to get your personally identifiable information.
 And remember, the IRS has your name and Social Security number.
 You don’t need to provide it to them over the phone or email.
 If in doubt, contact the IRS directly.

 Monitor Your Personal Data

-Credit report and identity theft monitoring are important when it comes to keeping your personal data protected.
+Identity theft and credit protection are important when it comes to keeping your personal data protected.
 This essential monitoring can help alert you to one of the first signs of identity theft.
-Make sure you’re protected.
+Make sure to protect your identity.